sthysel/workbench/README.md

 Start by assembling the frame, get it true, clamp it down, true it up using the mallet.
 Use a square.
 ![frame](construction/frame.jpg)

-Assemble the two sides first.
+AssembLe the two sides first.
 Like above, on a flat surface.
 Lift them up and add the horizontal supports.
+Don't crush other foot with Jarah beams.

 ![sides](construction/sides.jpg)

+Note the countersunk top screws.
+No need to countersink the bottom as the castors fit over them (for that brand).
 ![side assembly](construction/side-assembly.jpg)

+True up and clamp down before drilling pilots.
 ![side assembly](construction/side-assembly2.jpg)

 ![bench](construction/bench2.jpg)